Polarised random k-SAT: Introduction

-Our main result of this paper is that the probability of satisfiability is asymptotically non-decreasing as $p$ moves away from $\frac{1}{2}$.
-The approach is to study the effect on satisfiability of adding a single clause to the formula, or switching the sign of one variable in one clause, by connecting it to the number of \emph{spine variables} of the formula using the Russo-Margulis formula and a lemma from a previous paper by the authors.
+The main result of this paper is that the probability of satisfiability is asymptotically non-decreasing as $p$ moves away from $\frac{1}{2}$, which is consistent with what the simulations in \cref{fig:threshold} suggest.
+Our approach is to study the effect on satisfiability of adding a single clause to the formula, or switching the sign of one variable in one clause, by connecting them to the number of \emph{spine variables} of the formula using the Russo-Margulis formula and a lemma from a previous paper by the authors.

+We next conjecture that for each fixed $p$ there exists an $\alpha_k(p)$ at which the model has a sharp threshold.
+The value $\alpha_k(1/2)$ is of course equal to $\alpha_k$ (if they exist), and we prove that $\alpha_k(p)$ is within a constant factor of $\alpha_k(1/2)$.
 Furthermore, we conjecture that $\alpha_k(p)=\alpha_k(1/2)$, and we prove the conjecture in the special case $k=2$ by adapting a classical proof for the threshold value for random $2$-SAT.
-If our conjecture is true we thus have an alternative, and perhaps combinatorially more amenable, route to determining the threshold value for random $k$-SAT.
+If our second conjecture is true we thus have an alternative, and perhaps combinatorially more amenable, route to determining the threshold value for random $k$-SAT.